Post-Init Processing In Python Data Class

-In this example we are initiating the value of the avg_marks while initiating the object, but we want to get the average of the marks after the marks has been assigned.
+In this example, we are initiating the value of the avg_marks while initiating the object, but we want to get the average of the marks after the marks have been assigned.

-This can be done by __post_init__ function in python.
+This can be done by the __post_init__ function in python.

 Post-Init Processing in Python Data Class

 The post-init function is an in-built function in python and helps us to initialize a variable outside the __init__ function.

 from dataclasses import dataclass, field @dataclass() class Student(): name: str clss: int stu_id: int marks: avg_marks: float = field(init=False) def __post_init__(self): self.avg_marks = sum(self.marks) / len(self.marks) student = Student('HTD', 10, 17, [98, 85, 90]) >>> print(student) Student(name='HTD', clss=10, stu_id=17, marks=[98, 85, 90], avg_marks=91.0)